Pension Bible

 However, there are some circumstances where it is worth actively checking:

 The McCloud remedy does not require any action for most active members who will retire in the future.
-Scheme administrators will apply the better calculation at the point of retirement.
+Scheme administrators will issue the relevant remedy information when benefits are taken or revisited.
 For more background, see the public sector pensions pillar guide and the McCloud remedy glossary entry.

 This is factual information, not financial advice.
 If you're unsure what's right for your situation, speak to an FCA-regulated financial adviser.